valeboss/ELCOMA/README.md

 ```sh
 pub serve
 ```

+### Run the Application
-Browse to <localhost:8080> and the application should be already running.
+Browse to <http://localhost:8080> and the application should be already running.
 It is recommended to use [Dartium](https://webdev.dartlang.org/tools/dartium).

-## Further information
+## Further Information
 This application uses the [Angular 2 Framework for Dart](https://angular.io/docs/dart/latest/quickstart.html) and [Polymer for Dart](https://www.polymer-project.org/1.0/).